 Although there’s a lot of information here, it’s not as complicated as it looks.
 Each dot represents a book in the Top 100, and the colors show whether the book is new (<30 days) or older.
 Some genres are dominated by new books, and have a lot of churn; they’ll show up as having a lot of red dots toward the left-hand side of the plot.
 Other genres have more ‘evergreen’ books; they’ll have more green and blue dots spread out across the whole range of sales ranks.

-Look at the books which are new, and compare them to older books.
+Click the links below the Sales Rank Distribution plot to look at the books which are new, and compare them to older books.
 Are they both the same, or can you see differences in style?
 For the older books, are they still in the Top 100 because they’re by a famous author?
 Or are they part of a big series?
 Recognizing differences in different styles of books will help you decide what to do with your own work.

 How to spot trends in covers and titles